Microchip-MPLAB-Harmony/net_apps_sam_e70_v71/docs/GUID-FF2EFAFD-35FD-4506-870B-1FD3945B1DC4.md

     ![tcpip_same70_v71_project](GUID-4922A348-F1C5-4FEC-B478-9C64FF2CE644-low.png)

-    The configuration options for the wolfMQTT are the standard ones supported by wolfMQTT \(see wolfMQTT site\).
-Note that the project has already selected the 3rd party wolfMQTT and wolfSSL libraries \(for supporting encrypted connections\).
+    The configuration options for the wolfMQTT are the standard ones supported by wolfMQTT \(see wolfMQTT site\).<br />Note that the project has already selected the 3rd party wolfMQTT and wolfSSL libraries \(for supporting encrypted connections\).

     The NET\_PRES layer is also needed because the Harmony wolfMQTT NET glue layer uses the NET\_PRES to handle the connections to the broker.